zoharl3/minimize_cpp_header/README.md

 # Building instructions

-There's a pre-built binary for Windows.
+Check the release section for pre-built binaries.

 Building the source requires `boost` and `llvm`.
 If you are using `vcpkg`, `llvm` requires 170GB, which includes debug libraries.
 It might be simpler instead to download pre-built binaries, which don't include them.